Ladytron

-Ladytron is an English electronic band formed in Liverpool in 1999.
+Ladytron are a British electronic band formed in Liverpool in 1999.
 The group consists of Helen Marnie (lead vocals, synthesizers), Mira Aroyo (vocals, synthesizers), and Daniel Hunt (synthesizers, guitar, vocals).
 Reuben Wu (synthesizers) was a member from 1999 until 2023.
-They have released seven studio albums: 604 (2001), Light & Magic (2002), Witching Hour (2005), Velocifero (2008), Gravity the Seducer (2011), Ladytron (2019) and Time's Arrow (2023).
-They also issued the live album Live at London Astoria 16.07.08 in 2009 and the compilation album Best of 00–10 in 2011.
-They have produced remixes for artists such as Dave Gahan, Erasure, Goldfrapp, Apoptygma Berzerk, Placebo, Blondie, Gang of Four, Christina Aguilera, Nine Inch Nails, Bloc Party, Kings of Convenience, Soulwax and Róisín Murphy.
+They have released seven studio albums to date: 604 (2001), Light & Magic (2002), Witching Hour (2005), Velocifero (2008), Gravity the Seducer (2011), Ladytron (2019) and Time's Arrow (2023).
+An eighth, Paradises, is slated for release in 2026.
+They also issued the live album Live at London Astoria 16.07.08 in 2009, and the compilation album Best of 00–10 in 2011.
+They have produced remixes for a diverse list of artists, such as Depeche Mode's Dave Gahan, Erasure, Goldfrapp, Apoptygma Berzerk, Placebo, Blondie, Gang of Four, Christina Aguilera, Nine Inch Nails, Bloc Party, Kings of Convenience and Soulwax.

 The band's name was taken from the song "Ladytron" by Roxy Music.
 Former Roxy Music member Brian Eno said in 2009, "Ladytron are, for me, the best of English pop music.
 They're the kind of band that really only appears in England, with this funny mixture of eccentric art-school dicking around and dressing up, with a full awareness of what's happening everywhere musically, which is kind of knitted together and woven into something quite new."
 Ladytron described their sound as "electronic pop", while music journalists have also described their sound as synth-pop, electronic rock, post-punk, and new wave, among other genres.
 Some of the group's songs contain lyrics written by Aroyo in her native Bulgarian.

 History

-Band formation and their debut single
+Band formation and debut single

 Liverpudlian producers and DJs Daniel Hunt and Reuben Wu met in the 1990s.
 Hunt was a member of the bands Venini and Jules Verne and also founded the indie record label Invicta Hi-Fi and a nightclub.
 Wu trained in Industrial Design at Sheffield Hallam University and graduated in 1997.
 He became an industrial designer at Team Consulting Limited, until finally going full-time with the band around 2002.

 Using a moniker inspired by the song "Ladytron" by Roxy Music, Hunt and Wu recorded the debut single "He Took Her to a Movie" for £50 with the guest vocalist Lisa Eriksson (who later formed the band Techno Squirrels) and released it in July 1999.